matestack/matestack-ui-core/docs/components/async.md

 As the name suggests, the async component allows us to let our components behave asynchronously!

+Please be aware that, if not configured otherwise, the async core component does get loaded and displayed on initial pageload!

 ## Parameters

 The async core component accepts the following parameters: